Home » DIY » Build It » Reclaimed Wood Skyline Artwork | Louisville Kentucky

 • Apply wood Glue

-• Use clean damp paint brush to remove wood glue from tight spaces
+• Use a clean, damp paintbrush to remove wood glue from tight spaces

-A staple gun adds extra strength to hold the frame onto the reclaimed wood skyline artwork.
+A staple gun adds extra strength to hold the frame in place on the reclaimed wood skyline artwork.
 No fasteners were used for the reclaimed wood skyline buildings, only wood glue.

 Related Content: Valentine Heart